 God launched the church by sending His Holy Spirit to indwell Believers on Shavuot; and, that is the point of commemorating Pentecost some 2000 years later.

-My generation has spent significant time evaluating the subject of Pentecost focusing on the question: What was it?
+My generation has spent significant time evaluating the subject of Pentecost focusing on the question, What was it?

 In our obsession to determine what constituted the manifestation at Pentecost, we failed to discuss the more relevant questions expressed by the God-fearing men of Jerusalem who ran to the disciples asking, What does this mean? and What shall we do?
 (Act 2:12, 37).

-Jesus anticipated these questions as He prepared the disciples for the eventuality of the indwelling of the Holy Spirit:
+Jesus anticipated these questions as He prepared the disciples for the eventuality of the indwelling of the Holy Spirit.

 “But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.”
 (Acts 1:8).

 The Greek word translated “power” is dunamin (Greek, δύναμιν) describing raw explosive energy.
 The Lord’s words require little commentary.
 The ingathering of souls as Peter preached on Shavuot was just the beginning of the harvest.

-Each Believer is energized by the Holy Spirit to accomplish the ministry of the corporate church.
+Christians are energized by the Holy Spirit to accomplish the ministry of the corporate church.
 The church is not reliant upon the combined natural talents, abilities and expertise of members, but rather on the Holy Spirit working through individuals He indwells and empowers for service.

 The church is a supernatural entity designed to visibly demonstrate the power of the Holy Spirit in the everyday realities of life, but particularly in sharing the Good News.